rishihe/cpp-script/README.md

-# ipl-score it susnnd cnh
+# nothing is here learner is lazy